Five Geese Mixed Case£98.50

 A delicious medium-bodied wine which shows fully ripe (though not jammy or dead) fruit can be achieved in McLaren Vale; the red fruit flavours fill the mouth, vanillin oak entirely in tune with the fruit.

-Due to the age of this wine, there is sediment in the bottle.
+Due to the age of this wine, there may be sediment in the bottle.
 Sediment is a naturally occurring product in wine, during both fermentation and aging, and is completely harmless to you.
 You can read more about why some wines have sediment here.

 FILTER BY PRICE